Cloud Computing: Zero to Hero in Under 10 Years

 Roles may have shifted, but few tech companies were forced to downsize.
-In fact, 25 percent of survey respondents in 2015 reported an organizational shift to cloud services resulted in the hiring of additional staff members.
+In fact, 25% of survey respondents in 2015 reported an organizational shift to cloud services resulted in the hiring of additional staff members.

 Even with the increased focus on training and hiring cloud-ready professionals, the supply still hasn’t caught up to the demand.
-Management is desperate to add trained cloud employees—28 percent currently report a struggle to hire in the field.
-That number is up 6 percent from 2016.
+Management is desperate to add trained cloud employees—29% currently report a struggle to hire in the field.
+That number is up slightly from a year ago and seven percent since 2016.
 While skills shortages are hindering IT departments around the globe, this dire need for cloud experience presents a huge opportunity.

 “Organizations have not been able to keep up in part because they are looking outside to hire talent, and the reality is we have a shortage of cloud-skilled IT resources,” Vorenkamp said.
 “This is why focusing on re-training existing in-house talent has to be a priority, too.”

 IT professionals trained in cloud have the unique ability to fill gaps in organizations and are most often paid extremely well.
-Globally, cloud computing professionals have the fifth highest average salary.
-In the U.S. and Canada, cloud salary is first ($114,043) and edges out cybersecurity ($112,764) and Project Management ($95,878).
+Globally, cloud computing professionals have the second highest average salary by functional area.
+In the U.S. and Canada, cloud salary is first ($110,265) and edges out cybersecurity ($100,650) and systems/enterprise architecture ($92,402).

 Thus, cloud training has been a hot commodity.
 Amazon Web Services offers cloud-based certifications that are rising in popularity and pay off financially.
-AWS Certified Solutions Architect – Associate is the third highest-paying certification for 2017.
-In the U.S. and Canada, average salary for AWS-certified IT staff is 27.5 percent higher than the norm.
+AWS Certified Developer – Associate is the third highest-paying certification for 2018, and AWS Certified Solutions Architect – Associate ranks fourth worldwide.
+In the U.S. and Canada, average salary for AWS-certified IT staff is 30% higher than the norm.

 The popularity of AWS certifications has certainly risen quickly since their launch in 2013.
 With both associate and professional-level paths available, earning a top-paying AWS certification has become a goal for many IT professionals.

-Those holding other cloud certifications, such as CompTIA Cloud Essentials+ (CEP), CompTIA Cloud+, and Architecting Microsoft Azure Solutions, have significantly higher salaries than non-certified peers.
+Those holding other cloud certifications, such as MCSD: Azure Solutions architect, have significantly higher salaries than non-certified peers.

 Average Salary by Certification